ElijahE-GH/Greek-Course/README.md

 Set-up Instructions

-Step 1: Click the green 'Code' button and clcik the download for the project Zip file
+Step 1: Click the green 'Code' button and click the download for the project Zip file

 Step 2: Extract the contents of the Zip folder anywhere on your computer